-A Member proposed that this item be deferred to a special Children and Lifelong Learning scrutiny meeting so that they could look at Elective Home Education in more detail.
+A Member proposed that this item be deferred to a special meeting of this panel so that they could look at Elective Home Education in more detail.
 The panel did not think there was a lot of local contexts within the report, and they hoped to see figures on whether we were doing enough to impact the numbers.
 Members acknowledged that there was still a lot of work to be done, but they just wanted to understand it in more detail.

-RESOLVED - That the Elective Home Education report be deferred to a special Children and Lifelong Learning Scrutiny Panel in early January 2025.
+RESOLVED - That the Elective Home Education report be deferred to a special meeting of this panel in early January 2025.